kocherlab/pipemake/docs/installation.rst

 ***
 .. caution::

-    While Pipemake may also be installed using pip, Snakemake will have limited functionality and this method is not recommended.
+    While pipemake may also be installed using pip, Snakemake will have limited functionality and this method is not recommended.
 Instead we only recommend using pip if an environment with Snakemake already exists.

 .. code-block:: bash